cilium/cilium/demo/README.md

 This is a demo for StateDB and generic reconcilers.

+It's a (bogus) simulation of how one could write part of Cilium's load-balancing control-plane using StateDB and the generic reconcilers.

+The application pulls Service and Endpoints objects from Kubernetes and from those fills in the "frontends" and "backends" BPF maps.
+Additionally it has a HTTP API for creating services and endpoints (the internal objects).

+The application is built using:

+* pkg/hive for wiring up the different modules together
+* pkg/hive/job for managing background jobs
+* pkg/k8s/client for accessing Kubernetes
+* pkg/statedb for managing and consuming state
+* pkg/statedb/reflector for reflecting k8s to statedb
+* pkg/statedb/reconciler for reconciling changes to state

-The demo application is split into two layers:
+The application is split into two layers:

 * Control-plane which integrates with the outside world (k8s, HTTP) and transforms the "outside intent" to desired datapath state.